The Backdrop to International Trade

 In the backdrop of the countries economic policies and financial conditions such as its balance of payments situation, the governments formulate rules and regulations that govern the countries trade with other countries.

 World Trade Organization or WTO as it is called is the International Organization that deals with the global rules of trade between nations.
-Its primary function and goal is to facilitate smooth and free flow of trade between countries.
+Its primary function and goal are to facilitate the smooth and free flow of trade between countries.

 Historically treaties have been the agreements that ruled between two countries.
-Post Second World War and creation of WTO and other organizations have paved way for more and more of international co-operations in the field of politico economic environment, with the result there have come to existence many regional, intra regional and global super nations groups engaging in regional trade agreements.
+Post Second World War and creation of WTO and other organizations have paved the way for more and more international co-operations in the field of politico-economic environment, with the result there have come to existence many regional, intraregional and global super nations groups engaging in regional trade agreements.

-Creation of The European Union is one of the most important events in the History of our Civilization.
-EU, known as European Union was formed by Masstricht Treaty in 1991 and laid foundation for an economic and monetary union that included creation of one single currency across member nations.
+The creation of The European Union is one of the most important events in the History of our Civilization.
+EU, known as European Union was formed by Maastricht Treaty in 1991 and laid the foundation for an economic and monetary union that included the creation of one single currency across member nations.